 8444 FTE: Doctoral; student is considered a full-time student for assistantship considerations.

-4. Numbering conventions for other kinds of courses are provided below.
 Course component should be consistent with the number of the course (component is listed in parenthesis below).
 Generally, these courses may be repeated for credit.

 xx91 Independent Study (IND)

 xx94 Research (DRS):